msoham123/ChapterTree/README.md

 - Dark mode
 - Officer SMS notification
   - Seamless way to send meeting reminder notifications to all chapter members in a single click
+- Smart Analytics and data aggregation on user metrics such as User Retention

 # Technologies and API's used